See videos about Financial Assistance:

 Independent verification forms:

-If your financial aid exceeds the amound of fees your residual check will be mailed to the address in Web-Reg or direct deposited.
-Please review "When Will I Recieve My Financial Aid/Scholarship?" for additional information regarding the disbursement process.
+If financial aid exceeds the amount of fees, a residual check will be mailed to the address in MyWNC or direct deposited into a student's personal bank account.

 The first half of a student's grant and/or loan awards are mailed at the beginning of the semester.
 Disbursement dates depend on when funds are awarded AND will reflect a student's actual enrollment status at the time of payment.
 No adjustments are made for added or dropped units after the first week of the term.
 The amount of aid on a student's award letter may differ from what they receive if their enrollment changes and/or if the student owes charges.

 If a student never attends a class or has a change of enrollment status, the financial aid award must be recalculated.
 This will result in the student owing part or all of that award money back to the college.

 A student who owes an overpayment has 45 days to repay the college in full or it will be reported to the Department of Education.
 The student will not be able to receive further financial aid from any college until the overpayment has been paid.

 Residual checks will be mailed by the Business Office, to the address that is on a student's MyWNC account.
 If the student has signed up for direct deposit, checks will be directly deposited into their bank account.
 It is the student's responsibility to update any changes of address or changes in bank account information through their MyWNC account.